CGATOxford/cgat/doc/make_pipelines/CompareTranscripts.rst

    workspace of territories

 alignable.workspace
-   only segments that can be aligned to a reference genome (see :term:`...`).
+   only segments that can be aligned to a reference genome.

 There is a convenience target::